winter salad

 ¼ medium head red cabbage, finely shredded

-1 cup feta (optional if dairy is tolerated)
+1 cup feta (optional, if dairy is tolerated)

 Warm Winter Salad